FantaApps/OPTKIT/README.md

 Before install you need to make sure that you have installed:

+autoconf
+automake
-autoconf automake and libtool (in MAC system, it's glibtool)
+libtool (in MAC system, it's glibtool)
+glog
+gtest

 ./init.sh